 We found that both the extent and amplitude of fMRI activation correlated with VMA.
-These results suggest, but do not necessarily imply, that the underlying neural activity exhibit both lar-("area hypothesis") and extent ger higher response amplitudes ("amplitude hypothesis").
-Empirically, it is difficult to distinguish these alternatives with any non-invasive techniques (fMRI, ERP, and MEG) that measure the aggregate neural activity over many neurons.
-The spatial dispersion (blurring) of the hemodynamic response prechallenge for sents а unambiguously distinguishing between these two hvpotheses.
-Here we illustrate our attempt to distinguishing the area and the amplitude hypotheses by using two stimulus sizes and fitting the data with а simple model.
-For simplicity/parsimony, our model assumes that the neuronal density is constant, although it is possible that the neuronal density is higher for the lower than the upper vertical meridian stimuli, with equal extent of neural tissue and response amplitude.
+These results suggest, but do not necessarily imply, that the underlying neural activity exhibit both larger extent (area hypothesis) and higher response amplitudes (amplitude hypothesis).
+Empirically, it is difficult to distinguish these alternatives with any noninvasive technique (fMRI, ERP, or MEG) that measures the aggregate neural activity over many neurons.
+The spatial dispersion (blurring) of the hemodynamic response presents a challenge for unambiguously distinguishing between these two hypotheses.
+Here, we illustrate our attempt to distinguish the area and the amplitude hypotheses by using two stimulus sizes and fitting the data with a simple model.
+For simplicity/parsimony, our model assumes that the neuronal density is constant, although it is possible that the neuronal density is higher for the lower than for the upper vertical meridian stimuli, with equal extent of neural tissue and response amplitude.